 English is a universal language that is used by so many people around the world.
 Sometimes it can be confusing though, as there are words that have spellings that might not be pronounced quite the way you would expect.
-Like anything else, it takes work and perseverance to learn to speak English like a native, but be assured, you can do it, and you will have fun in the process.
+Like anything else, it takes work and perseverance to learn to speak English like a native but be assured, that you can do it, and you will have fun in the process.
+Is ‘everybody’ ‘everyone’ ‘someone’ ‘anyone’ singular?
+Or plural? in this lesson we address this statement in which we understand every word individually.

 In this English tip episode, Gabby explains how to handle the “ai” sound in many English words.
 She uses the examples “again”, “mountain”, and “pain.”
-If you listen closely, and learn to pronounce the sound like Gabby says it, you will sound more fluent in English and be better understood.
+If you listen closely and learn to pronounce the sound as Gabby says it, you will sound more fluent in English and be better understood.

 Don’t forget that Go Natural English can be found on YouTube, iTunes, and Stitcher.
 There are numerous video tips and podcasts to help you along your English learning journey.
 Make sure you use all of the resources available to you so you can learn English faster and better.